arilyaze/Cartethyia-Sequences/README.md

-# Cartethyia Constellation Banner
+# Cartethyia-Sequences

-A visually stunning **interactive banner** showcasing the *Cartethyia* constellation with animated backgrounds, floating stars, energy particles, and detailed points description for the character.
+A visually stunning **Cartethyia-Sequences** showcasing the *Cartethyia* Sequences with animated backgrounds, floating stars, energy particles, and detailed points description for the character.
 Designed to be fully **responsive** and suitable for both desktop and mobile.

 ---